-- A. Septic tanks shall have a minimum of two maintenance holes with a minimum diameter of 20 inches (least dimension).
-One maintenance hole must be over the outlet device (baffle or screen).
-Another maintenance hole must be near the center of the tank, to facilitate pumping without interference.
-For a compartmented tank, this hole must be centered over the first compartment.
-The tank must also have an inspection pipe with a minimum diameter of six inches over the inlet baffle.
-Enough maintenance holes must be provided so access can be gained within six feet of all walls for solids removal of each compartment. - B. All maintenance hole risers must extend through the tank cover above final grade.
+A. Septic tanks must have a minimum of two maintenance holes with a minimum diameter of 20 inches (least dimension).
+Maintenance holes must be placed over the inlet baffle or the center of the tank and the outlet device (baffle or screen).
+The maintenance holes must be large enough to allow pumping without interference.
+Enough maintenance holes must be provided so access can be gained within six feet of all walls for solids removal of each compartment.
+Inspection pipes of no less than six inches must be provided over any baffles that are not otherwise accessible through a maintenance hole.

-C. Covers for maintenance holes must:

-- 1. be secured by being locked, being bolted or screwed, having a weight of at least 95 pounds, or other methods approved by the local unit of government.
-Covers shall also be leak resistant; and be designed so the cover cannot be slid or flipped, which could allow unauthorized access to the tank; - 2. have a written and graphic label warning of the hazardous conditions inside the tank; - 3. be capable of withstanding a load that the cover is anticipated to receive; and - 4. be made of a material suitable for outdoor use and resistant to ultraviolet degradation.
+- B. Pump tanks must have a minimum of one maintenance hole with a minimum diameter of 20 inches (least dimension).
+Enough maintenance holes must be provided so access can be gained within six feet of all walls for solids removal. - C. All maintenance hole risers must extend through the tank cover above final grade. - D. Covers for maintenance holes must: - (1) be secured by being locked, being bolted or screwed, having a weight of at least 95 pounds, or other methods approved by the local unit of government.
+Covers shall also be leak resistant; and be designed so the cover cannot be slid or flipped, which could allow unauthorized access to the tank; - (2) have a written and graphic label warning of the hazardous conditions inside the tank; - (3) be capable of withstanding a load that the cover is anticipated to receive; and - (4) be made of a material suitable for outdoor use and resistant to ultraviolet degradation.